The Best Surety Bond Companies for 2026

 Company Reputation & Financial Strength

 Liberty Mutual is a leader in the surety bond industry both in the U.S. and globally as one of the largest surety bond writers in the market.
-With such a prominent position in the market, Liberty Mutual has nearly unmatched financial resources, and the major ratings agencies affirm Liberty Mutual’s financial strength with an A2 rating from Moody’s, an A rating from AM Best, and an A rating from Standard & Poor’s.
+With such a prominent position in the market, Liberty Mutual has nearly unmatched financial resources, and the major ratings agencies affirm Liberty Mutual’s financial strength with an A2 rating from Moody’s, an A rating from AM Best, and an A rating from Standard & Poor’s, all reaffirmed as recently as 2026.
+The company currently ranks among the top three insurers for claims satisfaction according to J.D.
+Power, and it is a dominant force in the industry, writing nearly 20% of the total U.S. surety bond market.

 Claims Reporting